Personal and Dependency Exemptions

 Although taxpayers with children will lose the exemption for dependents, there is a new credit for dependents of up to $500 for each qualified dependent who is not eligible for the child tax credit.
 This credit phases out for taxpayers earning $400,000 per married filing jointly and $200,000 for everyone else.

-Being able to claim a dependent exemption for a child also qualifies you to claim the child tax credit, which is worth up to $1000 per child, some educational tax credits, or to deduct up to $2500 of interest on college loans for that child.
+Being able to claim a dependent child also qualifies you to claim some educational tax credits, or to deduct up to $2,500 of interest on college loans for that child.
 Additionally, you would qualify for a higher earned income credit.

-To claim the dependency exemption, the dependent must satisfy the requirements for a qualifying child or a qualifying relative; the main requirement is that the taxpayer claiming the dependent must have provided more than ½ of the dependent's support during the tax year.
-Note that if you can claim a dependent, then that dependent cannot claim a personal exemption, even if you do not actually claim the dependent.
+To claim a dependent, the dependent must satisfy the requirements for a qualifying child or a qualifying relative; the main requirement is that the taxpayer claiming the dependent must have provided more than 1/2 of the dependent's support during the tax year.
+Even a dependent who died before year-end can be claimed as a dependent.

 A dependent must also meet the resident or citizen test at least some time during the year when the dependency exemption is claimed.
 The dependent must be a: